georgjaehnig/packup/README.md

 ~/.packup/texts/novels.zip
 ```

 On a later run, the archives will only be touched if the content of their corresponding directory has changed (using `zip`'s `--filesync` option).
-Thus, a following `rsync` call will omit these archives.
+Thus, if no change happened, a following `rsync` call will omit these archives.

 # REQUIREMENTS